 Children served by First 5 San Diego programs HDS, KidSTART and OHI are likely to have multiple appointments and more than one service provider working with their families to best meet the child's needs.
 Care Coordinators are critical partners for families in these situations, working hand-in-hand with them to make appointments, prioritize which services to start first, monitor progress and help families overcome barriers (e.g., arranging transportation) to completing a treatment plan.
-More than 21,000 children, parents and caregivers received care coordination services through First 5 San Diego programs during FY 2017-18, including:
+More than 20,000 children, parents and caregivers received care coordination services through First 5 San Diego programs during FY 2018-19, including:

-- 210 children and 320 parents and caregivers in KidSTART; - 7,298 children and 7,114 parents and caregivers in HDS; and - 5,472 children and 1,184 pregnant women in OHI.
+- 230 children and 315 parents and caregivers in KidSTART; - 7,393 children and 5,077 parents and caregivers in HDS; and - 6,065 children and 1,257 pregnant women in OHI.

-PERCENTAGE OF PARENTS AND CAREGIVERS WITH IMPROVED KNOWLEDGE OF HOW TO SUPPORT THEIR CHILD (HDS AND KIDSTART)
+PERCENTAGE OF PARENTS WITH IMPROVED KNOWLEDGE OF HOW TO SUPPORT THEIR CHILD (HDS AND KIDSTART)

+Help my child learn and develop 97.6%

-Know how to advocate for my child 95.7%
+Know how to advocate for my child 97.2%

-Understand my child's needs 95.5%
+Understand my child's needs 97.2%

-Help my child learn and develop 94.8%

-Know where to turn for resources 94.1%
+Know where to turn for resources 94.5%

-CHANGE IN AVERAGE PARENTING PRACTICE SCORES FOR PARENTS AND CAREGIVERS WHO RECEIVED HOME VISITATION SERVICES\
+CHANGE IN AVERAGE PARENTING PRACTICE SCORES FOR CAREGIVERS WHO RECEIVED HOME VISITATION

-\All domains are statistically significant; p<.05 A p-value, a measure of statistical significance, is provided in many of the figures presented in this report.
+All domains are statistically significant; p<.05

+A p-value, a measure of statistical significance, is provided in many of the figures presented in this report.
 When a p-value is less than .05, the finding is referred to as "statistically significant."
 Statistical significance means that the changes between the data points are likely not due to random chance.
 Therefore, a statistically significant finding means the change is a real difference.